halllo/McpExperiments/README.md

 Claude Desktop supports remote MCP servers as "Connectors" ([Building Remote MCP Servers](https://support.anthropic.com/en/articles/11503834-building-custom-connectors-via-remote-mcp-servers)), but adding custom ones only on Pro/Max or Enterprise/Team plans ([Getting Started with Custom Connectors Using Remote MCP](https://support.anthropic.com/en/articles/11175166-getting-started-with-custom-connectors-using-remote-mcp)).

 We can use [mcp-remote](https://www.npmjs.com/package/mcp-remote) for that.
+By default is uses _Dynamic Client Registration_ and stores its client credentials in `~\.mcp-auth`.

 ## Authorization